daiterranova/Stocks/README.md

 - Create a date object ``` const date = new Date() ```
 - Get the current time ```const currentTime = Math.floor(date.getTime() / 1000)````
-- Establish the neccesary conditions for contemplate the weekend days when there's no new quotes.
+- Establish the necessary conditions to contemplate the weekend days when there are no new quotes.

 ```
 if (day === 6) { // saturday